 If you believe you were the victim of retaliation you can do something about it.
 First, you must file a formal complaint with the EEOC, which will determine whether there can be an amicable solution between the employer and employee.
 If the case cannot be resolved, the EEOC may either launch a civil lawsuit on your behalf or give that power to you with a “right to sue” letter.

-If you would like to learn more about employer retaliation you can visit our employer retaliation information page.
-Or if you would like to find out if you have a claim against your employer for retaliation, please fill out our free, no obligation consultation form.
+If you would like to find out if you have a claim against your employer for retaliation, please fill out our free, no obligation consultation form.